+5.5.
 Relation to Kolmogorov complexity.
 Kolmogorov complexity enables us to define the notion of a random sequence, e.g., as a sequence s for which there exists a constant c > 0 for which, for every n, the (appropriate version of) Kolmogorov complexity $K(s{|n})$ of its n-element subsequence $s{|n}$ exceeds n - c.
 Crudely speaking, c is the amount of information that a random sequence has.

-Random sequences in this sense do not satisfy the above definition, and are not in perfect accordance with common sense - because, e.g., a sequence that starts with 10^6 zeros and then ends in a truly random sequence is still random.
+Random sequences in this sense do not satisfy the above definition, and are not in perfect accordance with common sense - because, e.g., a sequence that starts with 10^6 zeros and then ends in a truly random sequence is still random (in the above sense).
 Intuitively, for "truly random" sequences, c should be small, while for the above counter-example, $c \approx 10^6$.
-If we restrict ourselves to random sequences with fixed c, we satisfy the above definition.
+If we restrict ourselves to random sequences with fixed c, we satisfy the Definition 4.